• Skip to main content

 • wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “watashi” to make the subject in the sentence.

 • piano – ピアノ (ぴあの) : a noun meaning ‘piano’ in Japanese.
-This is an imported word.
+This can also work as plural.
+Learn more about Japanese plural.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “piano” and “renshuu”.
+In the example, this works to join “piano” and “renshuu”.
 The formed phrase literally means ‘piano practice’ in Japanese.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
 In the example, this is used after “piano no renshuu” to make the object in the sentence.